tranquilitybase-io/tb-gcp/tb-gcp-tr/gcp-storage-bucket/README.md

 # Terraform Module Google Cloud Storage Bucket

-A Terraform module for creating GCS buckets which makes it easy to create a GCS bucket, and assign basic permissions on it to arbitrary users.
+A Terraform module for creating a GCS bucket.

 This module: